The ‘garbage guy’ walks 12 miles a day around D.C. picking up trash: ‘I’ll pick up pretty much anything.’

 Adams shows up at the Starbucks location most days of the week, and “sometimes, he will come twice a day,” Oukchir said.

-“He is always cleaning parks, roads, and side streets,” he said, adding that because of Adams, Oukchir himself is now more conscious of litter around the city.
+“He is always cleaning parks, roads and side streets,” he said, adding that because of Adams, Oukchir himself is now more conscious of litter around the city.
 “Billy has inspired me big time.
 When everybody does their part, the world will change.”

 That’s certainly Adams’s motto.
-While his daily trash pick-ups are mostly a one-man mission, “I would love to see more people do it,” he said.
+While his daily trash pickups are mostly a one-man mission, “I would love to see more people do it,” he said.

 Onlookers and friends have taken note of Adams’s garbage hauling habit, including his fitness trainer, Jamie Bredbenner.